Penn Central Transportation Co. v. New York City

 Penn Central Transportation Co. v.
-New York City, 438 U.S. 104 (1978), was a landmark United States Supreme Court decision on compensation for regulatory takings.
-Penn Central sued New York City after the New York City Landmark Preservation Commission denied its bid to build a large office building on top of Grand Central Terminal.
+New York City, 438 U.S. 104 (1978), is a landmark United States Supreme Court decision on compensation for regulatory takings.
+Penn Central sued the government of New York City after the New York City Landmark Preservation Commission denied its bid to build a large office building on top of Grand Central Terminal.
 The Supreme Court ruled in the city's favor.

 Events leading up to the case

 New York City Landmarks Law

 The New York City Landmarks Law was signed into effect by Mayor Robert F. Wagner, Jr., in 1965.
 This law was passed after New York citizens grew concerned over the loss of culturally significant structures such as Pennsylvania Station, demolished in 1963.
 The Landmarks Law's purpose is to protect structures that are significant to the city and still retain their ability to be properly used.
 This law is enforced by the New York City Landmarks Preservation Commission.